MattEqualsCoder/MSUScripter/README.md

 - [qwertymodo](https://github.com/qwertymodo) for msupcm++
 - [arkrow](https://github.com/arkrow) for PyMusicLooper
 - [StructuralMike](https://github.com/StructuralMike) for the original Python code to create the Copyright Test Videos.
+- All of the MSU creators out there who made this worth making!